HomeDirectoriesLocal vs Global Business Directories: What to Choose

 ROI Timeline1-3 months6-12 months

-The penetration metrics tell a story: local directories offer quicker wins but in smaller markets, as global directories require patience but offer exponential growth potential.
+The penetration metrics tell a story: local directories offer quicker wins in smaller markets, while global directories require patience but offer far more growth potential.

-Right, let’s get into the meaty stuff – how these directories actually affect your search rankings.
-Spoiler alert: it’s not as straightforward as you might think.
+Right, let’s get into the substantial stuff: how these directories actually affect your search rankings.
+Spoiler: it’s not as straightforward as you might think.

-Google’s local search algorithm is like a fussy eater – it has very specific preferences.
-Local directories contribute to what SEO boffins call the “NAP consistency” (Name, Address, Phone number).
+Google’s local search algorithm is a fussy eater with very specific preferences.
+Local directories contribute to what SEO people call “NAP consistency” (Name, Address, Phone number).
 When your business information appears consistently across multiple local directories, Google trusts you more.

-I’ll tell you a secret: proximity still reigns supreme in local search.
-A business listed in multiple local directories within a 5-mile radius will typically outrank a business with global directory listings when someone searches “near me”.
+I’ll tell you a secret: proximity still rules local search.
+A business listed in several local directories within a 5-mile radius will usually outrank a business with global directory listings when someone searches “near me”.
 It’s geographical relevance on steroids.

-The local pack – those three businesses that appear in map results – heavily favours businesses with strong local directory presence.
+The local pack, those three businesses that appear in map results, heavily favours businesses with a strong local directory presence.
 According to recent studies, businesses with listings in at least five local directories see a 23% improvement in local pack visibility.
 That’s not nothing, mate.

 Quick Tip: Focus on industry-specific local directories first.
 A plumber listed in a home services directory will outperform one listed only in general business directories.